Court vacates Trump’s rollback of school nutrition rules

 Tweets about this

-Carla 💙 #StayHome! ✍️🌊🌈 RT @thehill: Federal court blocks Trump admin rollback of some school nutrition standards https://t.co/XQPqMBuX5M https://t.co/Y756ow43xh 9 minutes ago
+Pamela Berg RT @thehill: Federal court blocks Trump admin rollback of some school nutrition standards https://t.co/XQPqMBuX5M https://t.co/Y756ow43xh 6 minutes ago

+shadownlite RT @SpokesmanReview: After making a brief comeback on school lunch menus, white bread and other refined grains may be vanishing again when… 16 minutes ago

-Delores Handy RT @7News: Court vacates Trump’s rollback of school nutrition rules
+Lisa Mulligan RT @WashTimes: Federal court vacates Trump's rollback of Obama school nutrition rules https://t.co/KBtM09HUUK https://t.co/L792eu9NoK 18 minutes ago

+jojoinmnusa RT @ShelbyKStewart: What kind of monsters wake up one morning and think, 'Today would be a good day to cut nutritional requirements for kid… 23 minutes ago

+Bingo Pajama In latest twist to clash over nutrition standards championed by Michelle Obama, federal court vacates Trump’s rollb… https://t.co/xEoPn9bbsn 37 minutes ago